-This course will look at how we engage with archives, cultural memory, and history.
-We will look at films and videos whose source materials are drawn from state archives, from amateur, family, or ‘counter-archives’, that harvest material from the internet, or that steal from the history of fiction cinema production, as well as artists’ works that transform discarded junk into meaningful social documents.
+This in-person course will look at how we engage with archives, cultural memory, and history, through film.
+Whether looking at films and videos whose source materials are drawn from state archives, ‘unofficial’ collections, or family albums, that harvest material from the internet, or that steal from the history of fiction cinema production, certain questions pertain.

 The topics we will address include the ethical questions that confront makers and audiences alike when image and sound recordings are ripped from their original context and re-appropriated to new ends.
 We will consider the dehumanising or exclusionary gaze in the archive, as well as some of the creative strategies artists and filmmakers have used to produce ethical reworkings of materials associated with our troubled pasts.

-All sessions will be online and will combine lectures, screenings, and group discussions.
+All sessions will combine lectures, screenings, and group discussions.
 Optional readings will be shared at the end of each session.